-Ideally, when you show up at the company, you’ll meet with the hiring official, deliver your elevator pitch, and leave your resume with them.
+Ideally, when you show up at the company, you’ll meet the hiring official, deliver your elevator pitch, and leave your resume with them.
 If appropriate, don’t hesitate to ask for an informational interview.

 Dress the Part